orange-alien/ja-docs-8.x/translation-ja/rate-limiting.md

     if (RateLimiter::tooManyAttempts('send-message:'.$user->id, $perMinute = 5)) {
         $seconds = RateLimiter::availableIn('send-message:'.$user->id);

-        return 'You may try again in '.$seconds.' seconds.'.
+        return 'You may try again in '.$seconds.' seconds.';
     }

 <a name="clearing-attempts"></a>